 There were wire-frame sunglasses in all shapes and sizes at Miu Miu, but the small, round-lensed ones stood out especially.
 The lenses were particularly close together, and a thorough look revealed a double bridge.

-The small, round glasses at Valentino had a distinct edge, as the lenses were made of blue or red tinted material, and the frame surrounding them was covered in small studs.
+The small, round sunglasses at Valentino had a distinct edge, as the lenses were made of blue or red tinted material, and the frame surrounding them was covered in small studs.

 Lastly, at Sportmax, we saw a stylish variation on small, round lenses that had a bit of a steampunk twist.
 The bridge was bent upwards, so the glasses looked as though they had a center hinge.